olets/ScreenshotFrames/README.md

 ## Currently supported

-If you don't need support for all of these, use the light weight *screenshot-frames-basics.min.css* which only includes support Safari, iPad, and iPhone.
+If you don't need support for all of these, use the light weight *screenshot-frames-basics.min.css* which only includes support for Safari, iPad, and iPhone.

 You can also build your own custom set of frames (requires node): clone or download the repo, comment out parts of *src/screenshot-frames.less* as necessary, `cd` to the main local ScreenshotFrames directory, run `npm install` (may require `sudo npm install` depending on your setup), and then run `gulp screenshot-frames` to generate *screenshot-frames.min.css*.